 If you are a landlord or tenant in Florida, here is an overview of the rental laws you should be familiar with and can use to avoid common tenant disputes over things like the lease agreement of the applicable building.

-Florida requires landlords to make certain disclosures to tenants prior to signing the rental agreement.
+Florida Landlord Resident Laws require a landlord to make certain disclosures to tenants prior to signing the rental or lease agreement.
 This is as per Chapter 83 of the Florida Statutes.
 Some of the disclosures include the following from whomever is in possession of the dwelling:

 - Landlord Identity.
 According to Fla.
 Stat.
-Ann. § 83.50, the renter reserves the right to know the name and address of the landlord, or the person acting on behalf of the Florida residential landlord, given with written notice.
-A reasonable notice is needed under Florida Statutes.
+Ann. § 83.50, the renter reserves the right to know the name and housing address of the landlord, or the person acting on behalf of the Florida residential landlord, given with reasonable written notice.

 - Fire Protection.
 For buildings over three stories high, landlords must tell new renters about the availability of fire protection.

-When it comes to deposits, tenants in Florida have certain basic rights.
-These rights regarding deposits are contained under Florida’s landlord-tenant laws.
-Both the landlord and the tenant should know these laws.
+When it comes to a security deposit under the Florida landlord-tenant law, tenants in Florida have certain basic rights and responsibilities for their housing.
+The tenant duties and rights regarding deposits are contained under Florida’s landlord-tenant laws.
+Both the landlord and tenant should know these security deposit laws.

-Here are basic questions regarding Florida tenants’ security deposits and where you should store deposit money.
+Here are basic questions regarding Florida tenants’ security deposits and where you should store security deposit money.
+If a landlord fails to do this, they are liable under Florida law, so they should know details like what to do with advance deposit.

 - Is there a security deposit limit in Florida?
 No, there isn’t.
-Landlords are free to charge any appropriate amount.
+Landlords are free to charge any appropriate amount as a deposit payment per Florida Landlord Tenant Laws.
 Generally speaking, though, most landlords charge the equivalent of two months’ rent.

-- How should landlords store the tenants’ deposit?
+- How should a Florida landlord store the tenants’ deposit?
 Landlords have three options in this regard.
 They can post a surety bond or place the deposit in either an interested-bearing or non-interest-bearing account.

-- Do landlords need to notify tenants once they receive their tenant’s security deposit?
+- Does a Florida landlord need to notify tenants once they receive their tenant’s security deposit?
 Yes, Florida landlord-tenant laws require this.
-The written notice should not be made more than thirty days after receipt of the security deposit.
+The reasonable notice should not be made more than thirty days after receipt of the security deposit.

-- When should landlords return a tenant’s security deposit?
-In the state of Florida, landlords have fifteen days once the renter vacates to return their deposit.
+- When should Florida landlords return a tenant’s security deposit?
+In the state of Florida, landlords have fifteen days once the renter vacates to return their security deposits.

 Small Claims Lawsuits in Florida